ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    expect(mockFn()).toBe("Second Call");
    ```

+**Best Practice:** Use this pattern when testing functions that are called multiple times with different results.

 ## Mocking with `jest.spyOn`

-1. Spying on a method of an object:
+1. **Spying on a method of an object:**

+   The `jest.spyOn` method tracks calls to an existing method without replacing it entirely unless you mock it.

    ```javascript
    const obj = { method: () => "Original Value" };